Want to follow along with this writing? Sign up Today, it's free and easy

 It took me some time to feel invested in this story.
 I didn't feel that Thomas showed enough emotion for his mother's plight.
 My own grandmother died of brain cancer and I know that there are a wealth of conflicting emotions that go along with such a diagnosis.
 However, there was something about this piece that pushed me to keep reading.
 Chapter 9's ending truly got me.
 The way that was written was intense and just felt so final.
 Chapter 10 is what makes this piece.
 The ending and the correlation between Thomas and Eric and the realization Thomas felt for Eric's humanness just pulled the story together.
 The straight forward tone of the writing in this story truly sells it and your grammar and phrasing is spot on.

-about 2 years ago TemptedFiction said:
+over 2 years ago TemptedFiction said:

 I got to the third chapter then decided to comment.
 This is really good, with what you've written so far, but I do think that it needs some polishing.